hamzaehsan97/CSS-optomizer/README.md

 Python tool to remove unused CSS and decrease file size.

+# Link

+This tool has been converted to a flask app.
+The client side can be accessed at the following link: https://skinny-css.netlify.app/

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.